-Currency risk - The value of securities denominated in a currency other than Canadian dollars will be affected by changes in the value of the Canadian dollar in relation to the value of the currency in which the security is denominated.
+Currency risk - The value of securities denominated in a currency other than the client account's base currency will be affected by changes in the value of the base currency in relation to the value of the currency in which the security is denominated.

-Cybersecurity risk - The Client Accounts and their service providers' use of internet, technology, and information systems may expose a Client Account to potential risks linked to cybersecurity breaches of those technological or information systems.
-Cybersecurity breaches, amongst other things, could allow an unauthorized party to gain access to proprietary information, customer data, or fund assets, or cause the Client Account and/or its service providers to suffer data corruption or lose operational functionality.
+Cybersecurity risk - The client accounts and their service providers' use of internet, technology, and information systems may expose a client account to potential risks linked to cybersecurity breaches of those technological or information systems.
+Cybersecurity breaches, amongst other things, could allow an unauthorized party to gain access to proprietary information, customer data, or fund assets, or cause the client account and/or its service providers to suffer data corruption or lose operational functionality.

 Derivatives risk - A derivative security is a financial instrument that derives its value from an underlying security, such as a stock or bond, a currency, or a financial market.
 It is not a direct investment in the underlying security itself.
-The Client Accounts can invest in derivatives for hedging purposes and for non-hedging purposes.
-"Hedging" means a transaction or a series of transactions designed to offset or reduce a specific risk associated with specific positions held by the Client Accounts in certain investments or groups of investments.
+The client accounts can invest in derivatives for hedging purposes and for non-hedging purposes.
+"Hedging" means a transaction or a series of transactions designed to offset or reduce a specific risk associated with specific positions held by the client accounts in certain investments or groups of investments.
 Trading in derivatives does entail certain risks:

-- When a derivative is used for hedging, if a market assumption is wrong, the Client Account could forego gains that it would have attained if it had not entered into the hedging arrangement.
-In addition, there is no guarantee that hedging will be effective and that it will eliminate or reduce a loss or exposure that it was designed to hedge. - When a derivative is used for non-hedging purposes, it may expose the Client Account to volatility and other risks that affect the underlying market.
-Any losses that the Client Account may incur as a result of investing in derivatives may be greater than if the Client Account had invested in the underlying security itself. - A Client Account may be unable to "close out" a position to achieve the intended result if trading in a derivative is halted, or if the market for it becomes illiquid or is subject to trading limits. - The price of a derivative may not accurately reflect the value of the underlying security. - Many types of derivative contracts involve contracts with third parties.
+- When a derivative is used for hedging, if a market assumption is wrong, the client account could forego gains that it would have attained if it had not entered into the hedging arrangement.
+In addition, there is no guarantee that hedging will be effective and that it will eliminate or reduce a loss or exposure that it was designed to hedge. - When a derivative is used for non-hedging purposes, it may expose the client account to volatility and other risks that affect the underlying market.
+Any losses that the client account may incur as a result of investing in derivatives may be greater than if the client account had invested in the underlying security itself. - A client account may be unable to "close out" a position to achieve the intended result if trading in a derivative is halted, or if the market for it becomes illiquid or is subject to trading limits. - The price of a derivative may not accurately reflect the value of the underlying security. - Many types of derivative contracts involve contracts with third parties.
 The other party to a derivative contract may not be able to honour its obligations under the contract.
 In addition, if money has been deposited with a derivatives dealer, the dealer may go bankrupt and money deposited with the dealer will be lost.

-The Client Accounts may only invest in or use derivative instruments for purposes that are consistent with the investment objectives of the Funds; provided they do so in accordance with and subject to the provisions of applicable securities legislation.
-The Client Accounts will not begin using derivatives prior to providing Client Accounts with at least 60 days' written notice that they intend to begin using derivatives.
+The client accounts may only invest in or use derivative instruments for purposes that are consistent with the investment objectives of the Funds; provided they do so in accordance with and subject to the provisions of applicable securities legislation.
+The client accounts will not begin using derivatives prior to providing client accounts with at least 60 days' written notice that they intend to begin using derivatives.